aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

         - Block all public access: Enabled (recommended)
         - Bucket versioning: Enabled (recommended)
         - Default encryption: Enabled (recommended)
+        - Lifecycle configuration rules: Not required for CloudFormation templates.
     - Upload the below cloudformation templates into the S3 bucket.
 You can upload the files to the root of the bucket, or specify a prefix if templates are to be in a folder.
         - lz-organization.json
         - lz-stackset-roles.yaml